Telephone: (770) 420-4733 Hours are posted on the facilities page.

-The Visual Arts Mac Computer lab is open while classes are in session and during exam weeks only.
-If you need to use the Mac lab during office hours but while classes are not in session, please call the lab coordinator Shane McDonald to setup an appointment:
+The School of Art and Design Macintosh Computer lab is open while classes are in session and during exam weeks only.
+If you need to use the Macintosh lab during office hours but while classes are not in session, please call the lab coordinator Shane McDonald to setup an appointment:

 Email firstname.lastname@example.org call 770-423-6557

 - Macs exist in other open computer labs.
 Please visit its.kennesaw.edu for more information.